Diabetic neuropathy: Can dietary supplements help?

 Acetyl-L-carnitine is a chemical compound naturally produced in the kidneys and liver.
 Acetyl-L-carnitine helps to reduce oxidative stress.
 It's believed to be involved in nerve cell function and regeneration.

 In a few clinical trials, people who had diabetic neuropathy had reduced pain, improvements in other sensory problems and improvements in nerve function tests.
 Some of these studies also suggested that the treatment effect is greater when started early in the disease's course.
 More studies are needed.

 Acetyl-L-carnitine supplements are generally considered safe when taken as directed.
 Side effects may include nausea, vomiting or agitation.

-Don't use acetyl-L-carnitine if you use warfarin (Coumadin, Jantoven), a blood-thinning medication, because the combination increases warfarin's effect and potentially the risk of bleeding.
-The use of acetyl-L-carnitine may worsen symptoms in people with hypothyroidism or who have a history of seizures.
+Don't use acetyl-L-carnitine if you use warfarin (Coumadin, Jantoven), a blood-thinning medication, because the combination increases warfarin's effect and potentially the bleeding risk.
+For people who have hypothyroidism or a history of seizures, acetyl-L-carnitine may make these conditions worse.

 A healthy diet is essential

 Although research into the relationship between dietary supplements and diabetic neuropathy is ongoing, eating a healthy diet is widely recognized as a key part of managing your blood sugar and diabetes complications such as diabetic neuropathy.